 My own career began to escalate when I participated in training that taught people managers coaching skills.
-I was a bit sceptical in the beginning as 20 years ago the word “coaching” was very new to me.
+I was a bit skeptical in the beginning as twenty years ago the word “coaching” was very new to me.
 As a participant, I was encouraged to start applying coaching skills immediately with my colleagues and peers, and straight away I noticed the positive effect of that.
 People began to come to me when they had challenges or experienced conflicts.
-At some point, my boss came to me and said: “Can I speak something through with you.
+At some point, my boss came to me and said: “Can I speak something through with you?
 I think this will help me to sort things out in my head.”
-I guided her “speaking through” process with effective coaching questions and she was very impressed with a solution she found.
+I guided her “speaking through” process with effective coaching questions and she was very impressed with the solution she found.
 I must admit it felt very good!

-Soon I got promoted to a regional leadership role, where coaching played a significant role in my relationships with my team, my colleagues and the TOP leadership team.
+Soon I got promoted to a regional leadership role, where coaching played a significant role in my relationships with my team, my colleagues, and the TOP leadership team.

 Having this experience, I was not surprised when I conducted simple research to understand the degree to which coaching skills are required for managers and leaders.
 In nearly every second vacancy description for a managerial role from different functions: HR, Sales, Customer Service, Product Development…, I saw coaching as a requirement.